Redirecting...

 The Air Force Junior ROTC program is grounded in the Air Force core values of “integrity first, service before self, and excellence in all we do.”

-The program has more than 850 Air Force Junior ROTC units in high schools world-wide.
-There are more than 85,000 high school cadets in the program and more than 1,600 retired USAF instructors who lead, mentor, guide, and teach our cadets in high schools in the U.S. and around the world.
+The program is mandated to sustain 870 Air Force Junior ROTC units in high schools worldwide.
+There are approximately 85,000 high school cadets in the program and nearly 1,600 retired USAF instructors who lead, mentor, guide, and teach our cadets in high schools in the U.S. and around the world.
 Air Force Junior ROTC enjoys overwhelming school administration and community support because of the huge positive impact on cadets, schools, communities, and our nation.
 In many communities that have no military bases within many miles, the cadets and instructors of Air Force Junior ROTC are truly “The face of the U.S. Air Force in communities all over the U.S. and the world.”

 Cadet Action Line: cadet.actionline.jrotc@au.af.edu